Utah Deaf History and Culture

 the Sego Lily Center for the Abused Deaf Agency

 The Sego Lily Center for Abused Deaf dedicates itself to offering services, advocacy, and education that are culturally accessible.
 They aim to establish a safe and empowered community for Deaf, Hard of Hearing, and DeafBlind individuals.
-At SLCAD, they believe in the strength of the community and work hard to provide survivors with the necessary tools to make decisions and advocate for themselves while communicating with them in a culturally and linguistically sensitive manner.
+At SLCAD, they believe in the strength of the community and work diligently to provide survivors with the necessary tools to make informed decisions and advocate for themselves, while communicating with them in a culturally and linguistically sensitive manner.
 All of their advocates and volunteers are proficient in American Sign Language and have a deep understanding of Deaf culture.
 With at least 51% of their board members being Deaf or Hard of Hearing and fluent in ASL, all their services are culturally and linguistically appropriate.
-SLCAD's current and future goals are centered on building and strengthening their community, which includes:
+SLCAD's current and future goals are centered on building and strengthening their community, which includes

 You can find additional information on the website of SLCAD at www.slcad.org